Table Of Contents

 That said, here are some examples of the most common FOREX scams:

-A recurring modern-day scam involves brokerage firms promising to program automated trades that allow you to earn money while not actively trading on your computer.
+A recurring scam involves brokerage firms promising automated trades that let you earn money without actively trading.
 The term “robot” refers to automating the process with software, otherwise known as a trading bot.
 The problem is that these systems are often not tested and proven.
 Traders usually lose money.

 It is always good advice to check with these brokers as to how their algorithms work.
 Sometimes, if the information is complex enough, even a detailed explanation may not give you the answers you seek.
 All the same, you must try.
 If you ask pointed questions about the workings of their algorithms, the broker may offer vague responses and claim the information is confidential.
 If you cannot grasp at a high level how the robot trader works on your behalf, then it is probably not a good investment.

 Multi-level marketing (MLM) companies are designed to use direct sales methods to sell products and services.
-These legally registered companies use a playbook that involves recruiting a sales staff and incentivizing them to sell their offerings to other individuals and bring on recruits.
+These legally registered companies recruit sales staff and incentivize them to sell products and bring in new recruits.
 Sales staff are paid a percentage of their recruits' sales.

 Many firms concentrate on FOREX trading as a product for sale.
 In some cases, in the FOREX world, FOREX MLMs require members to pay a monthly fee in exchange for daily signals and technical advice.